forier/podtxt-docs/ios-permissions-guide.md

-# 📱 iOS Permissions Implementation Guide
+# 📱 iOS Info.plist Usage Descriptions Implementation Guide

 ## Overview

-This guide provides comprehensive information about implementing iOS permissions in your app, including the required Info.plist entries, best practices, and user experience considerations.
+This guide provides comprehensive information about implementing iOS Info.plist usage descriptions for your app, focusing on declaring permissions only if the feature is used and providing clear, concise explanations.

+**Key Approach:**
+- Declare permissions only if the feature is used
+- All reasons for use are clearly written in Info.plist
+- Not using NSLocationWhenInUseUsageDescription because there is no location feature
+- ATT implementation included for tracking permission

 ## Required Info.plist Entries